 Tenoroc - Things to Do

-Enjoy outstanding fishing or wildlife viewing at Tenoroc – or, explore the varied terrain while hiking, bicycling or horseback riding.
+Enjoy outstanding fishing or wildlife viewing at Tenoroc, or explore the varied terrain while hiking, bicycling or horseback riding.
+For information on events, fishing, the shooting sport center and all other activities at Tenoroc PUA, please call the Welcome Center at 863-606-0093.

 Tenoroc is a gateway site for the Great Florida Birding Trail and offers excellent birding opportunities.
 Numerous lakes attract wading birds, waterfowl and raptors.
 Songbirds pause here during spring and fall migrations.
 Nesting osprey are common in the spring and one of the state's largest wading bird colonies of snowy egret, white ibis and anhinga may be seen from the south end of the Blue Loop Trail.
 Two man-made wetlands provide wildlife viewing opportunities.
-Visit the Wildlife page for more information or request a copy or download or print the Tenoroc Bird List.
+Visit the Wildlife page for more information.

-Tenoroc is nationally noted for largemouth bass and also provides excellent fishing for bluegill, redear sunfish, black crappie and several varieties of catfish.
-With 23 lakes ranging in size from seven to 227 acres, Tenoroc provides quality public fishing.
-Special opportunities are available for children and physically challenged anglers.
+Tenoroc is nationally noted for largemouth bass and provides excellent fishing for bluegill, redear sunfish, black crappie and several varieties of catfish.
+With 29 lakes ranging in size from five to 242 acres, Tenoroc provides quality public fishing.
+Special opportunities are available for children and physically-challenged anglers.
 Bank fishing access as well as fishing piers, platforms and boardwalks are provided on many lakes.

 Hiking and Bicycling